 A city's elevation is its height relative to sea level.
-For Albuquerque and other towns in Bernalillo County and across New Mexico, residents and visitors are sometimes surprised that they're thousands of feet above sea level despite being in the desert.
+For Albuquerque and other towns in Bernalillo County and across New Mexico, residents and visitors are sometimes surprised to find out that they're thousands of feet above sea level despite being in the desert.
 (Albuquerque is at the northern end of the Chihuahuan Desert very close to the Colorado Plateau.)
 That's because Albuquerque is in what's commonly referred to as the high desert.
 And with the Sandia Mountains abutting the Albuquerque metropolitan area to the east, the elevations can go very high very quickly, and some visitors have reported developing altitude sickness.

 Elevations in the greater Albuquerque area can vary quite a bit because some of the area's towns are located close to or in the foothills of the Sandias.
 Sloping down from the Sandia Mountains, Albuquerque can be at elevations over 6,000 feet or at less than 5,000 feet in the Rio Grande Valley.
 Along with elevation variations, there are temperature variations, with cooler temperatures matching the higher elevations.